piyushkulkarni9/ER-Modeling-Database-Management/README.md

-# ER-Modeling-Database-Management
-This repo contains some of the ER models I designed.
+The repo contains ER models I designed using Erwin Datamodeler.